toptensoftware/flashy/flashy/README.md

 ```

 You'll be presented with a prompt showing the connected Pi model, current
-architecure (eg: `aarch32`), the label of the root partition on the SD card
+architecure (eg: `aarch32`), the label of the first partition on the SD card
 (eg: `DEV`) and the current remote working directory (eg: `/sd`)

 ```